rnietoe/Training/docs/AWS/09-Applications.md

 **`AWS SES`** is for applications that need to send communications via email.

 * It supports custom email header fields, and many MIME types.
 * But it can't be used by CloudWatch to push notifications via email.
+Use SNS instead

 ## SWF (Simple Workflow Service)